coalesceio/databricks-functional-node-types/README.md

 ### Date Dimension Deploy Undeployment

-If a Date Dimension Node of materialization type table/view/transient table are deleted from a Datespace, that Datespace is committed to Git and that commit deployed to a higher level environment then the DateTable in the target environment will be dropped.
+If a Date Dimension Node of materialization type table/view are deleted from a Datespace, that Datespace is committed to Git and that commit deployed to a higher level environment then the DateTable in the target environment will be dropped.

 This is executed in below stage: